benbrastmckie/VSCodium/README.md

 So long as each of these commands returns a version number, you should not need to install LaTeX (though you may still be missing packages if you installed "basic" in the past).
 Otherwise, you may need to install LaTeX as described above, or uninstall and reinstall to clean things up if it has been a while.

-The final step is to create the ‘texmf’ directory in the appropriate location depending on your operating system as described below.
+The final step is to create the `texmf` directory in the appropriate location depending on your operating system in order to store global files of the following kinds:
+  - `.bst` style files for generating bibliographies.
+  - `.cls` class files for generating documents that conform to a formatting standard (often provided by journals).
+  - `.bib` file with your complete Zotero database.
+The following subsections will describe how to use Git to clone the `texmf` directory from this repository into the correct location.
+> **Note:** If you have already pulled down the repository onto your computer as described in [Git](#Git) below, you can move the `texmf` directory from there instead of making a new copy in `Downloads`.
+> However, no harm will come from following the instruction below, making another temporary copy of the repository in `Downloads`.

 ### [MacOS](#Table-of-Contents)

-The 'texmf' directory lives in the (user) 'Library' directory which is hidden by default on MacOS.
+The `texmf` directory lives in the (user) 'Library' directory which is hidden by default on MacOS.
 To locate the ‘Library’ directory in Finder, hit `cmd + shift + h` to go to the 'Home' directory, `cmd + j` to open an options window, and check ‘show Library folder’.

 You will now need to copy the [texmf](https://github.com/benbrastmckie/VSCodium/tree/master/texmf) directory into your 'Library' directory if it does not exist already.
 The best way to do this is to begin by forking this repository on GitHub as described [below](#Git).

-If you don't want to fork this repository, another option is to directly clone this repository, moving the 'texmf' directory to the appropriate location.
+If you don't want to fork this repository, another option is to directly clone this repository, moving the `texmf` directory to the appropriate location.
 To do so, open the terminal and run the following commands:

 ```